wp-plugins/wptouch/readme.txt

 **Now Available: WPtouch Pro 3**

-With all-new themes, an intuitive admin panel and great one-to-one ticketing support, it's the best WPtouch yet!
+With 3 all-new themes, an intuitive admin panel and great one-to-one ticketing support, it's the best WPtouch yet!

 For more information visit the [WPtouch Pro 3 Product Page](http://www.bravenewcode.com/wptouch/?utm_campaign=wptouch-front-readme&utm_medium=web&utm_source=wordpressdotorg "WPtouch Pro 3 Product Page").

-'WPtouch' is a trademark of BraveNewCode Inc.
-'WPtouch Pro' is a registered trademark of BraveNewCode Inc.
+'WPtouch' & ’WPtouch Pro' are trademarks of BraveNewCode Inc.

 == Changelog ==

 = Version 1.9.8.7 =

+* Verified WordPress 3.7 compatibility

+= Version 1.9.8.7 =

-* Fixed: Issues with logging in and logging out with WordPress sites not in root
+* Fixed: Issues with logging in / out on sites not in root
-* Updated: Information in readme about the new user manual
+* Updated: Information in read me about the new user manual
 * Updated: Links to user manual

 = Version 1.9.8.6 =

-* Added: The ability to share usage statistics to help refine the product
+* Added: The ability to share usage statistics to help improve the product

 = Version 1.9.8.5 =